 J.D., cum laude, Wake Forest University School of Law, 2015

-- Executive Articles Editor, Wake Forest Journal of Business and Intellectual Property Law
+- Wake Forest Journal of Business and Intellectual Property Law

-- CALI Excellence for the Future Award: Trial Practice, Business Litigation, Civil Procedure II, Agency, Criminal Procedure Survey
+- CALI Excellence for the Future Awards: Trial Practice, Business Litigation, Civil Procedure II, Agency, Criminal Procedure Survey

 - U.S. District Court for the Eastern District of Virginia